collapsed-stacks/startups/questions/1222/why-are-a-lot-of-young-inexperienced-hackers-better-at-creating-and-running-co.md

 - posted by: [colmde](https://stackexchange.com/users/1618945/colmde) on 2015-01-26
 - score: 3

-<p>Older people have families!  </p>
+Older people have families!

-<p>So they don't have the time or inclination to spend 16 hours a day for a month locked away coding their brilliant idea on a diet of nothing but pizza and chocolate! </p>
+So they don't have the time or inclination to spend 16 hours a day for a month locked away coding their brilliant idea on a diet of nothing but pizza and chocolate!

 ## Answer 1235